Code-Institute-Submissions/rock-paper-scissors-22/README.md

 - Code

     - Before starting the project I watched this video to kind of get the idea of how to implement it all in the best possible way.
-I ended up not complicating the code as I wanted to stay true to basics of what we covered so far.
+I ended up not complicating the code as I wanted to stay true to the basics of what we covered so far.
 The video was a great help though.
-    - The Video can be found on freeCodeCamp YouTube Channel [freeCodeCamp.org](https://www.youtube.com/watch?v=jaVNP3nIAv0).
+    - The Video can be found on the freeCodeCamp YouTube Channel [freeCodeCamp.org](https://www.youtube.com/watch?v=jaVNP3nIAv0).

  - Readme

-    - For Readme file I used is [CI P2 Readme Template](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md) as a general idea and built my project around similar layout.
+    - For Readme file, I used is [CI P2 Readme Template](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md) as a general idea and built my project around a similar layout.

     - For the intro at the top of the readme file I resorted to [WikiPedia](https://en.wikipedia.org/wiki/Rock_paper_scissors).